jonleverrier/yam-server-configurator/README.md

 Make sure you check these files for variables that may need customising.

-Whilst yam_setup.sh installs Amazon s3cmd, you'll have to run `s3cmd --configure` in order to add your Amazon S3 credentials before using these utility scripts.
+Whilst yam_setup.sh installs Amazon s3cmd, you'll have to run `s3cmd --configure` in order to add your Amazon S3 credentials before your backups will begin to sync.

 ### yam_backup_local.sh

 To be used with cron, or run manually from the command line.

-Example usage; backup websites that live in /home/jamesbond/:
+Example usage; backup all websites that live in /home/jamesbond/:
 ```
 /bin/bash yam_backup_local.sh jamesbond
 ```